Effective: August 22, 2020

 You and your network – you and your chosen network will have access to data items that you have chosen to share from your data vault.
 This will be accessible after securely logging to their account.
 You can control who you will share a data item with and who can view a data item.

-Our staff – a small number of periodically trained authorized inkscroll personnel as defined in our security policy can gain access to your data.
-Any inkscroll team member doing so will be performing specific (audited) tasks on your request via our support desk.
-Access to all sensitive data requires two-factor authentication by these personnel.
+Our staff – a small number of periodically trained authorized inkscroll personnel as defined in our security policy can gain access to your personal data.
+Any inkscroll team member doing so will be performing specific (audited) tasks on your request via our support desk or as part of our internal audits.

 In some cases, based on your consent, data will be provided, per your request, to 3rd party service providers for specific business purposes (e.g. getting a quote for services).